 Squaw Valley is home to one of the largest ski areas in the United States and was host to the Winter Olympics in 1960.
-One of the biggest luxury hotels in Squaw Valley is the distinguished Resort at Squaw Creek, an exceptional locale situated among the Sierra Nevada Mountains on the northwestern side of Lake Tahoe in California.
+One of the biggest luxury hotels in Squaw Valley is the distinguished Everline Resort and Spa (formerly the Resort at Squaw Creek), an exceptional locale situated among the Sierra Nevada Mountains on the northwestern side of Lake Tahoe in California.
 The resort is in close proximity to Donner Pass, the infamous spot where the Donnor Party was stranded in 1846 on their fateful journey west into California.
 Snowfall can exceed as much as 40 feet during the wintertime in this area.

-The Resort at Squaw Creek is an extravagant place that has several beautiful indoor and outdoor ceremony and reception locations.
+The Everline Resort and Spa is an extravagant place that has several beautiful indoor and outdoor ceremony and reception locations.
 If you choose to have your wedding outdoors, you’ll find yourself engulfed with unmatched sights of the epic, mountainous terrain of Squaw Valley and striking ponderosa pines.
 With an ambiance of serenity and appeal, the resort will deliver an experience that is genuinely peerless.

 St. Mary in the Mountains Catholic Church